-At all three library locations, the library offers books, movies, music, magazines, and downloadable materials for children from birth through grade 8.
-Children's staff members with expertise in early literacy, child development, and children's literature are always available to help you find just the right book, program, or information.
-And on the Main Library's first floor, you can find a Toddler Trainyard and activity table, an Art Alcove, homework study rooms, a playhouse.
-Students in grades 4-8 can check out Chrome laptops and DVDs for on-site use.
-We also offer iPads, and Internet computers for kids of all ages.
-Want to see more?
+Spaces for playing.
+Experiences for connecting.
+Resources for learning.
+Children's Services offers opportunities for families and kids from birth through grade 8.
+Staff members provide expertise in early literacy, child development, and children's literature.
+On the Main Library's first floor, find a Toddler Trainyard and activity table, an Art Alcove, homework study rooms, a playhouse.
+For onsite use, kids can check out iPads and Internet computers and students in grades 4-8 can borrow Chrome laptops and DVDs.
+Want to see more of what's happening here?
 View our photos on Flickr >

 Visiting the library for the first time?